hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605080v1-parking-perception-and-retail-street-level-determinants-of-community.md

 ---
 layout: default
-title: Parking, Perception, and Retail: Street-Level Determinants of Community Vitality in Harbin
+title: "Parking, Perception, and Retail: Street-Level Determinants of Community Vitality in Harbin"
 ---

 # Parking, Perception, and Retail: Street-Level Determinants of Community Vitality in Harbin